fermmm/group-date/readme/deploying-aws.md

 ## Enable a new computer to upload changes to the server

 1. Follow step 2 of the previous guide.
 That is all.

+## Connecting using SSH

+Connecting with SSH can be useful to troubleshoot issues since everything done from there will have less security abstacles.

+1. Setup SSH by running: `eb ssh --setup`.
+2. Connect using ssh to the server running: `eb ssh`